COPRS/production-common/processing-common/ingestion/doc/SRN.md

 # RS Core - Ingestion

-## General

-![overview](./media/overview.png "Overview")

 The RS Core Ingestion component is able to pull data from a source into the COPRS.
 Supported interfaces that can be used are AUXIP, EDIP and XBIP interfaces

+# Overview

+![overview](./media/overview.png "Overview")

-The Ingestion Trigger application will poll the configured source and looking for the arrival of new products.
+The Ingestion Trigger application polls the configured source and looking for the arrival of new products.
 If it is detecting a matching input, it will not immediatly start to download it, but generating a new message that will be send to the filter.
 Products that had been detected already will be written into a MongoDB database to avoid that they are detected again.

-The Ingestion Filter application will verify if the product is in the time window for products that are accepted.
+The Ingestion Filter application verifies if the product is in the time window for products that are accepted.
 By default the COPRS is not processing all data arriving, but just about 3%.
 Products that are not within the accepted time window will be discard.
 If they are accepted, a message will be send to the Ingestion Worker.

 The Ingestion Worker application is doing the actual I/O activity and performing the download from the configured interface.
 Once successfully finished, the product will be uploaded into the Object Storage and a new Ingestion Event generated to notify the COPRS that a new product had been added to the system.

+For details, please see [Ingestion Chain Design](https://github.com/COPRS/reference-system-documentation/blob/pro_V1.1/components/production%20common/Architecture%20Design%20Document/004%20-%20Software%20Component%20Design.md#ingestion-chain)

-## Respirce Requirements
+# Resource Requirements

 This software does have the following minimal requirements: